-Vehicle kilometres (VKM) estimates by vehicle type for each road link were multiplied by fuel consumption or emission factors taking into account the average speed on the road of concern.
+Vehicle kilometres (VKM) estimates by vehicle type for each road link were multiplied by fuel consumption or emission factors taking into account the average speed on the road of concern and the vehicle and fuel type and the national fleet composition in terms of the mix of each Euro emission standard of vehicles on the road for the inventory year.
 These calculations were performed for each major road link in the road network, resulting in maps of fuel use by fuel type and emissions by pollutant.
 Each road link was then split into sections of 1 km grid squares which enabled the mapping of emissions and energy estimates (for example for London in Figure 3-7).